Home » Recipes » Bread Recipes » Orange Blossom Muffins

 Orange Blossom Muffins

-Do you ever have days when the morning starts out at a run and by noon has turned into a full blown marathon?
-Yep, that’s what today has been so far.
+Do you ever have days when the morning starts out at a run and by noon has turned into a full-blown marathon?
+Yep, we all have days like that!

-On busy mornings like today, one of the best things to reach for with your cup of coffee or tea is a muffin.
-This Orange Blossom Muffin is an old recipe from Southern Living Magzine and is one of my favorites because it’s easy to prepare and it’s just lightly sweet.
+On those super busy days, one of the best things to reach for with your cup of coffee or tea is a muffin.
+This Orange Blossom Muffin is one of my favorites because it’s so easy to make and just slightly sweet.
 The orange marmalade gives a nice citrus note and the pecans lend some substance to the muffin as well.

 And before you get started on me for using a packaged biscuit mix in this recipe – just don’t.
 Give a girl a break for taking a shortcut once in a while :-).